DataFire/Integrations/integrations/generated/azure_analysisservices/README.md

   * type `string`: The resource type of azure analysis services.

 ### CheckServerNameAvailabilityResult
-* CheckServerNameAvailabilityResult `object`: The checking result of server name availibility.
+* CheckServerNameAvailabilityResult `object`: The checking result of server name availability.
   * message `string`: The detailed message of the request unavailability.
   * nameAvailable `boolean`: Indicator of available of the server name.
   * reason `string`: The reason of unavailability.